-This course surveys the field of counseling.
-It considers the various theories of counseling and issues of counseling in school settings, and focuses on the development of school counseling skills including basic interviewing and other assessment skills, with an emphasis on therapeutic listening skills.
-Stress will also be placed on the acquisition of skills related to empathy, the counselor-counselee relationship, and the establishment of a therapeutic alliance in the context of cultural diversity.
-Teaching methods will include modeling and role-playing, along with didactic presentations and readings.
+This course surveys the field of counseling and psychotherapy and their application to school settings.
+Emphasis will also be placed upon developing a theoretical foundation upon which to base a counseling approach.
+The acquisition of skills related to empathy, therapeutic listening skills, the counselor-counselee relationship, and the establishment of a therapeutic alliance in the context of cultural diversity will similarly be addressed.